 - Simplex – single spindle head.

-- Duplex – two spindle head.
+- Duplex – two-spindle head.

 - Triplex – three spindle head.

-3. Planer Type Milling Machine
+Planer Type Milling Machine

-It relates a planer and like a planing machine.
+It relates to a planer and like a planing machine.
 This machine has a cross rail capable of being raised or lowered carrying the cutters.
 It has their heads, and the saddles, all supported by rigid uprights.

 This arrangement of driving multiple cutter spindles enables a number of work surfaces to be machined.
 Thereby it obtains the great reduction in production time.

 The essential difference between a planer and a Plano-miller lies in the table movement.
 In a planer, the table moves to give the cutting speed.
-But in a plano-milling machine, the table movement gives the feed.
+But in a Plano-milling machine, the table movement gives the feed.

-4. Special Types of Milling Machines
+Special Types of Milling Machine

 Milling machines of non-conventional design have been developed to suit special purposes.
 This machine has a spindle for rotating the cutter and provision for moving the tool or the work in different directions.
 The following special types of machines of interest are described below:

-4.1 Rotary Table Milling Machine:
+1. Rotary Table Milling Machine